 Just until recently, it was still true to say that doing fund transfers were simple in idea but relatively time-consuming to do and fulfill.
-Customers used to – and in most cases still are – falling in line in banks to do bank to bank or even interbank fund transfers, spending precious hours to do so.
+Customers used to – and in most cases still are – falling in line in banks to do bank-to-bank or even interbank fund transfers, spending precious hours to do so.
 Now, this could all be history thanks to a new GCash feature: free fund transfers.

-The nation’s leading mobile money service GCash have fully rolled out its fund transfers service, allowing customers to transfer funds from their GCash App to any of the over 30 banks supported nationwide.
+The nation’s leading mobile money service GCash has fully rolled out its fund transfers service, allowing customers to transfer funds from their GCash App to any of the over 30 banks supported nationwide.
 Thanks to this feature, fund transfer times have been virtually reduced to zero and paper wastes eliminated, as it will only take less than 3 minutes to complete a transfer transaction digitally.

 Philippine fund transfer services are notorious for having exorbitant fees and antiquated paper processes, the former of which depends on a certain percentage of the money you’re transferring or a fixed fee, with a turnaround time depending on the volume of people per bank or money transfer service branch.

 With GCash, all a customer needs are smartphone, funds in their GCash account, and the bank details of the account they’re transferring funds to.
 Once these are inputted, they can just sit tight and relax as the confirmation message arrives on their device.
 This service also allows for transfers anywhere in the Philippines where there is data connectivity present.
 The app also is open to use for all networks, be it Globe, Smart, Sun, Talk n’ Text, or TM.